KonstantinosBatman/CCNA-Labs/DHCP & DNS/README.md

 # DHCP & DNS GNS3 Lab

 This GNS3 lab demonstrates the configuration of DHCP and DNS services using a Cisco router (`SRV1`) to serve two VLANs.
-It includes basic inter-VLAN routing and end-to-end connectivity for client devices.

 ![DHCP & DNS Lab Topology](./Images/DHCP_DNS_Topology.png)